Teenage Jesus and the Jerks

-Teenage Jesus and the Jerks were an American no wave band, based in New York City, who formed part of the city's no wave movement.
+Teenage Jesus and the Jerks was an American band based in New York City, who formed part of the city's no wave movement.

 Background

 Lydia Lunch met saxophonist James Chance at CBGB and moved into his two-room apartment.
 She started to combine her poetry with acoustic guitar and was spurred to start a band after seeing one of Mars' earlier performances.
 Lunch found guitarist Reck at CBGB and recruited him as a drummer, later moving him to bass.
 They formed a band called the Scabs and briefly added Jody Harris to their line-up.
 Lunch knew Bradley Field through Miriam Linna and convinced him to join in early 1977.

 The band put together a ten-minute set of very short songs.
 It released only a handful of singles.

 Featured on the seminal No New York LP, a showcase of the early no wave scene, compiled and produced by Brian Eno, the group left behind little more than a dozen complete recorded songs.
 Most of the surviving titles were collected on the eighteen-minute career retrospective compilation Everything, released in 1995 through Atavistic Records.
 However, other studio versions of several songs exist, alongside a few live recordings.

 The group disbanded at the end of 1979, only reuniting briefly in 2008 for a small number of performances with former bassist Jim Sclavunos on drums and Thurston Moore on bass guitar.